Seminar | January.29.2019 | 12:30pm - 2:00pm (Hong Kong Time)Orrick Hong Kong

 Seats are available on a first-come, first-served basis.
 Walk-ins will not be accepted on the day of the seminar.

 For questions about the seminar, please contact Joyce Chan at +852 2218 9221 or [email protected].

 Mark Weeks is a partner in Orrick’s M&A and Private Equity Group.
 He has practiced in New York and Tokyo for more than 25 years and served as office leader of Orrick’s Tokyo office from 2006 to 2017.

 He concentrates his practice on mergers and acquisitions, joint ventures, clean technology, life sciences, IT and telecommunications asset transfers, strategic investments, and general corporate representation for U.S., Japanese and other Asian companies.

 Scott Peterman, a partner in Orrick’s Hong Kong office, is a member of the M&A and Private Equity Group.

 Scott focuses on representing private fund sponsors and investors in the formation of alternative investment vehicles, including pan-Asian private equity funds, venture capital funds, infrastructure and real estate funds, private REITs, hedge funds, hybrid funds, emerging manager platform funds, Hong Kong authorized funds, and emerging market ETFs.
-In addition, he has advised on more than 150 account arrangements, representing sovereign wealth funds, universities, seeding and first-loss capital programs, family offices and individual investors.
+In addition, he has advised on more than 170 managed account arrangements, representing sovereign wealth funds, universities, seeding and first-loss capital programs, family offices, and individual investors.

 Scott has extensive experience representing both Chinese state-owned enterprises and private companies in a broad range of M&A transactions, leveraged buyouts, venture capital financings, as well as relevant regulatory and compliance matters.
 He also counsels FinTech start-ups, develops compensation and profit-sharing schemes, and assists entrepreneurs in managing their wealth.